stcorp/harp/doc/operations.rst

             | (vertically slice the product at 20 km altitude)

     ``keep(variable, ...)``
         Mark the specified variable(s) for inclusion in the ingested product.
         All variables marked for inclusion will be kept in the ingested product, all other variables will be excluded.
         Trying to keep a variable that does not exist will result in an error.
+        Instead of a variable name, a pattern using '*' and '?' can be provided (unmatched patterns will not result in an error).

+        Example:

+            ``keep(datetime*, latitude, longitude)``

     ``longitude_range(minimum [unit], maximum [unit])``
         Exclude measurements of which the longitude of the